MehmetMHY/stairs/README.md

 This game was inspired by the video, [Games that Don't Fake the Space](https://www.youtube.com/watch?v=Q85l1Fenc5w).

-Also the music is from [this](https://www.youtube.com/watch?v=ad0a6TiuTnU) YouTube video.
+Also the music is from [this](https://www.youtube.com/watch?v=CeyIAgXeIL0) YouTube video.
+It was downloaded using yt-dlp and the segment of it was grabbed using ffmpeg.